Skip to content

 Getting started

 Sails AI is a multi-provider AI hook for Sails.js.
-It gives you a clean, ergonomic API to chat and stream with any LLM provider — Ollama, Cloudflare Workers AI, OpenAI, Anthropic, or your own.
+It exposes sails.ai.chat() and sails.ai.stream() across configured LLM providers such as Ollama, Cloudflare Workers AI, OpenAI, Anthropic, or a custom adapter.

-The hook uses an adapter pattern (similar to Sails Pay): you install the core hook, pick an adapter for your provider, configure it, and call sails.ai.chat() or sails.ai.stream().
-Swap providers by changing one line of config.
+The hook uses an adapter pattern: install the core hook, add an adapter for the provider you want, configure it, and call sails.ai.chat() or sails.ai.stream().

 Install the hook